Asian small-clawed otter: Behaviour and ecology

 The Asian small-clawed otter is mostly active after dark.

 It lives in groups of up to 15 individuals.
 In the Bangladesh Sundarbans, 53 individuals were recorded in 351 km of water courses in 13 locations between November 2014 and March 2015.
 Group size ranged from one to 12 individuals.

 Group members communicate using 12 or more distinct calls, and utter a variety of yelps and whimpers.
 When disturbed, they scream to rally the help of others.

 When swimming on the surface, otters row with the forelimbs and paddle with the hind limbs.
 When diving under water, they undulate their bodies and tails.
 Captive otters swim at speeds of 0.7-1.2 m/s.

 Observations of wild Asian small-clawed otters revealed that they smear their spraint at latrine sites, using their hind feet and tails.
 Large groups smeared more than groups of three or fewer animals.
 The frequency of latrines with smeared scats varied in different locations, indicating a preference for certain sites.
 Spraint smearing most likely facilitates social ties among group members and is associated with territorial marking displays.
 They use grassy or sandy banks for resting, sun bathing and grooming.
-In marshes, they use mostly islands.
+In marshes, they mostly use islands.